 Preschool teachers play an important role in developing children's interest in learning.
 Through various techniques and activities, such as games, group play, artwork and music, preschool teachers instruct in reading, writing and basic math concepts.
 Preschool teachers also encourage creativity and social interaction.
 Those in private schools generally have greater control over curricula and much smaller class sizes.

 Most preschool teachers work part-time hours and do not work during summer vacation, though some may work side jobs or pursue advanced education during that time.
 Preschools employed by day care centers generally work year-round.

-  The BLS reported that preschool teacher employment is expected to increase 17% from 2012-2022.
-This predicted growth would be an effect of an increasing demand for accessibility to early education programs and the rising population of preschool-age children.
+The BLS reported that preschool teacher employment is expected to increase 7% from 2018-2028.
+This predicted growth is an effect of an increasing demand for accessibility to early education programs and the rising population of preschool-age children.

-  In May 2013, the BLS reported that preschool teachers earned on average $31,420 annually or $15.11 hourly.
-The highest paying positions were in elementary and secondary schools, which offered on average $44,760 per year.
-Location also played a factor in earnings; metropolitan areas paid the greatest reported wages, with the New York-White Plains-Wayne, NY-NJ Metropolitan Division offering the highest mean wage at $50,320 per year.
+In May 2018, the BLS reported that preschool teachers earned on average $29,780 annually, or $14.32 hourly.
+The highest paying positions were in elementary and secondary schools, which paid an average of $50,390 per year.
+Location also played a factor in observed earnings; metropolitan areas paid the greatest reported wages, with the New York-Jersey City-White Plains, NY-NJ Metropolitan Division offering the highest mean wage at $48,630 per year.

 There are many factors that affect the job duties, pay, and educational requirements for pre-school teachers.
 Consider all of your options, including where to work and what to study, in order to best prepare to be a preschool teacher.